restarian/brace_document/docs_raw/README.md

 Some text about the project here
 ```

-After running the *navbar* command/script the navigation links are add like below.
+#### After processing with Brace navlink the navigation links would be added like below:
 ```javascript

 # My module